Statics

 An alternate approach

-As the example illustrates, a numeric analysis for problems involving the self-weight of water will generate decimals.
+As the example illustrates, any numeric analysis for problems involving the self-weight of water will generate decimals.

 Weight densities to memorize